Eye infections in Rhode Island

 Pain, itchiness, irritation, redness, swelling, or even temporary vision loss can be caused by several different common eye infections or other problems.
 Most eye infections are caused by a virus, fungus, or bacteria and are spread from person to person, typically because the individuals fail to wash their hands before touching their eyes.
 Some eye infections will heal on their own over time or with home remedies, but others are more serious and require medical treatment.

 If you have any of these symptoms and believe you may have an eye infection, schedule a comprehensive exam with Koch Eye Associates.
-We have several convenient locations in Warwick, North Kingstown, Johnston, Woonsocket, and Wakefield, RI.
+We have several convenient locations in Warwick, North Kingstown, Woonsocket, and Wakefield, RI.
 We'll use our advanced diagnostic techniques for both common and rare eye infections and treat your infection to reestablish your good eye health and reduce any discomfort.

 Common Eye Infections